differentsyntax/differentsyntax/README.md

 ##

-:notebook: Love front-end development but have got more experience server-side
+:notebook: Love front-end development but have got more experience working server-side

 :blue_heart: Absolutely enjoy working with heavy schema databases, MySQL joins are almost a hobby